AshishPku/AshishPku/README.md

 <h1 align="center">Hello I'm Ashish Kumar</h1>
-<h3 align="center">I'm a final year student, at MNIT,Jaipur.
-I am a Full Stack Developer. & I  have solved Many problem on GFG using C++ programming language.</h3>
+<h3 align="center">I am a Second year student at MNIT ,Jaipur.
+Learned Full Stack Development.Backend using Django.
+Django Rest-Framework and many more related to the development apart from it I have solved many DSA problems and apply it to write a optimize code in the Development. </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Rajmal-Varm &label=Profile%20views&color=0e75b6&style=flat" alt="Ashish kumar" /> </p>